getreu/tp-note/docs/source/tpnote--manpage.md

 ## Template types

-The content of a new notes is composed by one of it's internal customisable templates, hence the name Tp-Note, where _Tp_ stands for “template”.
+The content of a new note is composed by one of Tp-Note's internal customizable templates, hence the name Tp-Note, where _Tp_ stands for “template”.
 Which of the internal templates is applied depends on the context in which Tp-Note is
 invoked: e.g. the template for clipboard text input is called '`[tmpl] from_clipboard_content`'.
 If the clipboard contains text with a YAML header, the template '`[tmpl] from_clipboard_yaml_content`' is used.

 In total, there are 5 different '`[tmpl] *_content`' templates: